Use Visual Studio Code as Your Default Text Editor for Git

 git commit -m "<SOME_MESSAGE>"

-git commit -m, then that’s fine, but I prefer to use a GUI text editor such as vscode.
+git commit, then that’s fine.
+But I prefer to use a GUI text editor such as vscode.

 I stumbled upon this stackoverflow thread recently that did just what I needed.
 I’ve consolidated the top answer and relevant comments.